Jump to navigation

 ABOVE

-When Harper stumbled upon this group of kids chatting outside a cabin on the shores of the Delger River in northern Mongolia, only the boy wanted his photo taken.
+When Harper stumbled upon this group of kids chatting outside a riverbank cabin in northern Mongolia, only the boy wanted his photo taken.
 After each shot, the kids would peer at the images on the back of the camera and one or two girls would join the frame.
 Before long, a party of one had swelled to this raucous and excited group (photo: Earl Harper).

 patagonia river guides - argentina